WesternGamer/CustomLoadingBackgrounds/README.md

 2. Paste your images here.
 File name does not matter; file name must end in `.wmv`.
 3. You are done!

-## How to Enable Overlays

-With the release of v1.2.0 of Custom Screen Backgrounds, there is now a option to enable or disable overlays in the main menu or loading menu.
-Instructions on how to do so are listed below:
+## Configuration

+There are configuration options for this plugin.
+Instructions on how to modify the configuration are listed below:

 1. Go to `C:\Users\[Your Username]\AppData\Roaming\SpaceEngineers\LoadingScreenBackgroundImages\Config`
 2. Open `config.xml` with notepad or your preferred text editor.
 ![Screenshot (2315)](https://user-images.githubusercontent.com/80211714/149607321-9bb5b2f2-0eb7-4607-bc17-0eb15f98d306.png)
 3. You should see multiple config entries.
-//TODO: Finish Docs

 Config entries: